-People don’t want to connect with faceless brands.
-They want to connect with other humans.
 Especially when you’re running a service-based business, the human element of your business is incredibly important.
 People want to know who they’re considering spending their money with, and whether that’s someone they know, like and trust.

 When we share anything some-what personal on our social media accounts, we’re giving potential clients an opportunity to build up the “know, like and trust” bank, as I call it.

 Think about some of your favourite accounts on Instagram, TikTok or YouTube… chances are you like them because you feel like you know them.